 Explain the relationship between weak and strong induction and give examples of the appropriate use of each.
 [Assessment]

-Write a program that tests input for a condition, such as positive, negative, a set, all primes, all powers of two.

-Write programs that implement recursive functions.
+Describe how a programming language of choice (e.g., Java) can be used to implement recursion.
+[Assessment]

 Determine if iteration or recursion are best for a given problem.